 [photo: View of Melbourne’s casts in 1872 (1 of 2 albumen silver photographs): detail (SLV H96.160/1789)]

-Introduction to Melbourne’s plaster cast collection
+Introduction to Melbourne’s former plaster cast collection

-This development provided the perfect opportunity to assemble a comprehensive collection of copies of antique sculpture, for a modest outlay, in a period when the idea of Greco-Roman culture as the pinnacle of artistic achievement was still widely accepted.
+This development provided the perfect opportunity for many more recently established museums to assemble a comprehensive collection of copies of antique sculpture, for a modest outlay, in a period when the idea of Greco-Roman culture as the pinnacle of artistic achievement was still widely accepted.
 The idea obviously appealed to Sir Redmond Barry and his colleagues, as plans were made to initiate the Melbourne Public Library’s art collections.
 Accordingly, a substantial order was placed with Brucciani for a group of antique casts, together with selected Renaissance and 18th/19th-century statues and reliefs (especially neoclassical works), and a series of plaster busts of famous men (for more detailed remarks, see separate lists as noted below).

 As Ann Galbally observes, the casts ordered in 1860-62 formed only one component of a grand plan devised by Redmond Barry, including coins, medals, and architectural photographs (all acquired at the same time); but further planned purchases of casts of pre-classical and medieval sculpture did not proceed (apart from the Assyrian casts: see I.15).
 Barry took particular care with his choice of casts after antique statues and reliefs, selecting copies of major Roman and Greco-Roman statues, and several classical Greek examples, including a number of the Elgin Marbles in the British Museum.